 - Vehicle sharing

 - Vehicle trust management system

 Another aspect through which Prof of Stake is getting implemented is via Cloud Computing as discussed here.
 According to the proposed prototype, the cloud users wear the hat of peers in the blockchain grid.
 It’s hypothesized and shown that the provenance feature provides auxiliary security as the Cloud Service Provider (CSP) isn’t able to administer data operations solely by him/her.
 Instead, the CSP could only manage the resources and authenticate the Blockchain’s consistency.

 As showcased in the above infographic, each player in the network (CSP, Cloud User…) has a specific role to play, and only after everyone does their job appropriately, the desired outcome is achieved.
 If you’re someone who has some technical knowledge about blockchain, then just going through the infographic would make you understand the backend functioning quickly.

 It should be kept in mind that PoS and Staking-as-a-Service are upcoming areas of research and experimentation.
 So, there would be numerous illustrations in the coming days.
-If you want to know more about what’s going on in the blockchain area, visit Primafelicitas to know more about recent, upcoming, and expected updates.
+If you want to know more about what’s going on in the blockchain ecosystem, visit Primafelicitas to know more about recent, upcoming, and expected updates.